 It is important that all victims are taken seriously and offered appropriate support.
 All Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with SEND and LGBT children are at greater risk.
+Evidence shows girls, children with SEND and children who are lesbian, gay, bisexual, or questioning their gender, are at greater risk.